5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 24On the four sides were the gatekeepers, toward the east, west, north, and south.

-25Their brothers in their villages were to come in every seven days from time to time to be with them,
+25Their brothers in their villages were to come in every seven days, in turn, along with them,

-26for the four chief gatekeepers who were Levites were in an office of trust, and were over the rooms and over the treasuries in the house of God.
+26for the four chief gatekeepers who were Levites were in their permanent positions, and were over the rooms and over the treasuries in the house of God.

-29Some of them also were appointed over the furniture, and over all the vessels of the sanctuary, and over the fine flour, and the wine, and the oil, and the frankincense, and the spices.
+29Some of them were appointed over the common articles, and over all of the holy articles, and over the fine flour, and the wine, and the oil, and the frankincense, and the spices.

-30Some of the sons of the priests prepared the confection of the spices.
+30Some of the sons of the priests prepared the mixture of the spices.

-31Mattithiah, one of the Levites, who was the firstborn of Shallum the Korahite, had the office of trust over the things that were baked in pans.
+31Mattithiah, one of the Levites, who was the firstborn of Shallum the Korahite, had the permanent office over baking the flatbreads.

 32Some of their brothers, of the sons of the Kohathites, were over the Bread of the Presence, to prepare it every Sabbath.

-33These are the singers, heads of fathers’ households of the Levites, who lived in the rooms and were free from other service, for they were employed in their work day and night.
+33These are the singers, heads of fathers’ households of the Levites, who lived in the rooms and were free from other service because they were employed in their work day and night.

 34These were heads of fathers’ households of the Levites throughout their generations, chief men; these lived at Jerusalem.